 Balanced costs (infrastructure versus attached stations).
-The proposed modifications, which include licensed VHF/UHF frequencies in narrower channels, allow many end users to leverage their existing Land Mobile Radio (LMR) infrastructure.
+The proposed modifications, which include licensed VHF/UHF frequencies in narrower channels than currently specified in IEEE 802.16, allow many end users to leverage their existing Land Mobile Radio (LMR) infrastructure.
 This minimizes the investment in incremental tower and backhaul infrastructure for private wide areas networks.
 The type of applications that this amendment is intended to support have relatively low bandwidth requirements, and the networks are normally range-limited, not capacity-limited.
-The reduction in capacity resulting from the narrower channel size does not require a higher density of base stations to compensate.
+The reduction in capacity resulting from the narrower channel bandwidth does not require a higher density of base stations to compensate.
 The cost balance between the Base Station and the Subscriber Station is therefore unaffected by the changes in this amendment for this application set.

 Known cost factors.
 Costs include licensed spectrum, base stations and remote stations and their associated antenna systems, and network management systems.
 VHF/UHF licensed channels narrower than 1.25 MHz are readily available in the secondary markets at a lower cost than commercial wideband channels.

 Consideration of installation costs Many utilities and mission critical entities already have existing LMR and backhaul infrastructure.
 Remote radios are typically co-located with existing assets (e.g. substations, utility poles, customer premises equipment).
 Licensed VHF/UHF frequencies enable non-line-of-sight installations below the clutter.
+As these users consider the installation of broadband networks to support multiple applications, the cost factors for IEEE 802.16 are superior to other alternatives.
+For example, deploying an LTE based infrastructure requires a very costly Evolved Packet Core functionality, which is not necessary for IEEE 802.16.

 Consideration of operational costs (e.g., energy consumption).
 Most mission critical entities already have infrastructure assets for both base stations and remotes and support teams to run these networks.